foundation29org/Dx29.MedicalHistory/README.md

 It is programmed in C#, and the structure of the project is as follows:

 >- src folder: This is made up of multimple folders which contains the source code of the project.
 >>- Dx29.MedicalHistory.Web.API.
-In this project is the implementation of the controllers that expose the aforementioned methods.
+In this project is the implementation of the controllers that expose the API methods.
 >>- Dx29.MedicalHistory.
 It is this project that contains the logic to perform the relevant operations.
 >>- Dx29 and Dx29.Azure.
 Used as libraries to add the common or more general functionalities used in Dx29 projects programmed in C#.
 >- .gitignore file